AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/converting-files-using-pdf-generator.md

 ---
 title: Converting files using PDF Generator
-description: Learn how to convert files using PDF Generator.
-This document explains how to use PDF Generator for converting web pages to PDF.
+description: Learn how to convert files using PDF Generator for converting web pages to PDF.
 You can convert a ZIP file to PDF or export a PDF file to another file format.
 uuid: 295afb8f-130a-44f5-b0ab-e4c93c0c9e52
 contentOwner: admin
 content-type: reference